Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 The Dutch government has its own infrastructure for PKI certificates based on international open standards(x509 etc...).
 Its implementation is based on Dutch laws.
 It allows for a uniform way of identifying organizations based on the OIN identifier included in the certificate and then authenticating an authorizing them.
 This reduces the complexity of maintainging authorization tables for service providers, as these can be based directly on OIN identifiers.
 Using PKI certficates allows service consumers to re-use their existing PKIOverheid certificates instead of burdening them with maintaining yet another authentication product.

 ## 2 Use of local standards and best practices for TLS
+Implementations MUST support TLS.
+Which version(s) ought to be implemented will vary over time, and depend on the widespread deployment and known security vulnerabilities at the time of implementation. iGov-NL implementations MUST implement the Forum Standaardisatie TLS standard  https://www.forumstandaardisatie.nl/standaard/tls.

 ## 3 Support of limited use case
 OAuth2 can be applied over a wide range of various use case scenarios.
 Profiles like this profile "iGov-NL" therefor exist to set a baseline to be applicable for specific use cases.